The Facelift You Want

 What is a Facelift?

 Mini-Facelift – This is much like a traditional facelift but modified for younger patients who do not require a full traditional facelift.
 It commonly addresses one particular problem area, such as the jowls, cheeks, or upper neck.
 These minor signs of aging are easily addressed.
 Oral sedation and local anesthesia is used during the mini-facelift and typically takes one hour to perform.
 For patients who are in good health and take care of their skin, this facelift could last six to eight years.
 For longer lasting results, it is advised to avoid excessive exposure to sun, tobacco, and alcohol intake.
-The cost for this procedure is $10,000 on average.

 Mid-Facelift – This procedure addresses the center third of the face, around the cheeks, and is most beneficial for those who have hollow or saggy cheeks rather than excessive saggy skin around the face or heavy bags under the eyes.
 The focus is to tighten the skin enough to help remove the signs of aging and stress to provide a more youthful appearance.

 Traditional Facelift – A traditional, or full, facelift is usually chosen because of excessive sagging of the skin on the face and around the neck.
 This procedure removes excess skin and fatty tissue.
 Dr. Smith stretches the skin in various places to remove wrinkles around the mouth and eyes, as well as on the cheeks and forehead.
 The goal behind this more extensive procedure is to diminish the looks of aging by 15 to 20 years.
-This facelift costs between $12,000 and $15,000.

 The Recovery Time for a Facelift